luarocks/luarocks-site/static/md/security_incident_march_2019.md

-**We did an initial audit of our logs and database and have not found any evidence of anyone attempting to exploit this issue**, but we're continuing to do an indepth search along with providing some tools to account owners to check their own accounts.
+**We did an initial audit of our logs and database and have not found any evidence of anyone attempting to exploit this issue**, but we're continuing to do an in-depth search along with providing some tools to account owners to check their own accounts.

 **If you have an account, please go to the Security Audit page from your